Texas Eclipse Wristbands and Glasses

 Why this is important: ADA camping is typically placed nearest to an entrance and on relatively flat terrain.
 Similar to parking, this allows for ease of access to/from the festival and camping.
 Disabled campers may struggle to travel long distances, need to rest more often, have specific dietary needs, or become overwhelmed and in need of refuge, so quick access to their campsite can be the differentiating factor of whether or not they can make it through the entire festival.

 What was received: The campgrounds for ADA, as well as the ADA customer service area, were placed atop a steep incline.
-The allotted camp space was insufficient to house all those that required ADA accommodations, so the camp was forced to extend into more inhospitable terrain.
+The allotted camp space was insufficient to all those that required ADA accommodations, so the camp was forced to extend into more inhospitable terrain.
 The festival entrance nearest the campgrounds was not ADA accessible, which meant those with mobility issues could try and endure the walk (risking their wellbeing and personal safety), or could wait for transport to another entrance (which could take hours).
 When we spoke with ADA customer service, we were told they could only take us as far as the festival entrance, but that they were not authorized to bring golf carts into the festival grounds, which meant transport services stopped at the gate (even though stages could be long distances apart and necessitate crossing rough terrain).
 While ADA services did seem to be available 24-7, they were extremely difficult to contact when leaving the festival at night, as it required security personnel to know that there was ADA staff, that shuttle services did not end at 10 pm for ADA, and that security would be willing to contact ADA staff on your behalf.

 Viewing Platforms